• Home

 The Pruefer Silver Throat, 1940-55

 The internet reveals opinions of the PST ranging from useless to the best jazz horn ever.
-I studied nine PSTs made between 1940 and 1960, and found reasons for the mixed reputation: (1) The PST needs extra-wide valve openings at the bottom.
-Repair technicians would rarely see this, so most overhauled ones were degraded.
+I studied nine PSTs made between 1940 and 1960, and found reasons for the mixed reputation: (1) The PST needs extra-wide pad openings at the bottom.
+Repair technicians rarely see this, so many overhauled ones are weakened.
 (2) Versions made after 1955 have a smaller bottom bore.
 They play best only with harder reeds.
 (3) Only those late versions carry the Silver Throat inscription, and most are inferior.
 (4) Many barrels were not bored optimally.
 Knowing all this, I have learned how to bring out the best in a PST.
 The vintage PST and the Chinese C seem like the “odd couple”, but they are well-matched in playing characteristics.

 User-friendly optimizing for Bb and C clarinets